 Because ingredients are listed in order of heaviest to lightest, the first three ingredients make up the majority of the pet food.
-Ingredients whose legal definitions provide quality nutrition are scored, ingredients whose legal definitions include waste-type material are not scored.
+Ingredients whose legal definitions provide quality nutrition are scored, ingredients whose legal definitions include waste-type material or inferior nutrition are not scored.

 All reviews are strictly the opinion of the Publisher.

 Ingredient definitions are based on legal definitions of pet food/animal food ingredients.
 In most cases, the ingredient definition provided is a direct rewording of the AAFCO manual (the legal definitions of pet food ingredients are privately owned by AAFCO and copyright protected); due to the complicated definitions provided by AAFCO, other definitions are interpretation.